MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes a String as an argument, and returns a new String that contains the original value using a staggered capitalization scheme in which every other character is capitalized, and the remaining characters are lowercase.
-Characters that are not letters should not be changed, but count as characters when switching between upper and lowercase.
+Modify the method from the previous exercise so it ignores non-alphabetic characters when determining whether it should uppercase or lowercase each letter.
+The non-alphabetic characters should still be included in the return value; they just don't count when toggling the desired case.

 - input:

 - output:

 # EXAMPLES
-staggered_case('I Love Launch School!') == 'I LoVe lAuNcH ScHoOl!' staggered_case('ALL_CAPS') == 'AlL_CaPs'
-staggered_case('ignore 77 the 444 numbers') == 'IgNoRe 77 ThE 444 NuMbErS'
+staggered_case('I Love Launch School!') == 'I lOvE lAuNcH sChOoL!' staggered_case('ALL CAPS') == 'AlL cApS' staggered_case('ignore 77 the 444 numbers') == 'IgNoRe 77 ThE 444 nUmBeRs'

 # DATA STRUCTURES